Vortex properties in the extended supersolid phase of dipolar Bose-Einstein condensates: Ground-state in dipolar bosons

 An almost uniform fluid occupies the space between droplets, and its density is much smaller than that of the droplets.
 Global phase coherence is maintained between adjacent droplets due to this low-density superfuid background which allows tunneling of atoms from one droplet to another.
 Typical average densities in the $z=0$ plane of symmetry are $\rho _{av}\sim 3.5\times 10^{-11}\,a_0^{-3}$.

 The triangular packing of droplets is characterized by a lattice constant $a$, corresponding to the nearest-neighbor distance between two adjacent droplets.
 The periodic boundary conditions impose a constraint on the value of $a$ such that an integer number of crystalline cells fits in the size of the computation box.
 For a given value of the scattering length $a_s$, we preliminary determine the equilibrium value for $a$ by computing the energy per atom for different values of $a$ and look for the minimum energy value.
 An example of such calculation is shown in Fig. \ref{fig2}, where the energy per atom is shown --for the $a_s=93\,a_0$ case-- as a function of the lattice constant $a$.
+As a result, the total number $N$ of atoms depends on the value of $a_s$, and $N$ changes by about 8\% in the range of scattering length considered in our work.
 Fig. \ref{fig3} shows the equilibrium values of the lattice constant for different choices of $a_s$.

 All the modulated structures investigated here have supersolid character.
 In order to prove this we checked for the presence of a finite non-classical translational inertia (NCTI) in the system.
 This is done by solving for stationary states the real-time version of Eq. (\ref{acca}) in the comoving reference frame with uniform velocity $v_x$, i.e.